Narcissist Gaslighting Examples - 9 Common Phrases and Tactics Used! — Judge Anthony

 3. Guilt Tripping And Shift Blaming.

-Gaslighting impacts not only the victim's ability to trust their cognition but also their emotional wellbeing.
+Gaslighting impacts not only the victim’s ability to trust their cognition but also their emotional wellbeing.
+The profound effects of gaslighting on a victim's life can lead to mental health issues such as anxiety, depression, and PTSD, significantly undermining their self-esteem and trust in themselves.

 Knowledge of the signs of gaslighting in emotional manipulation becomes crucial to unwinding these entanglements.